cloudskiff/terraform-example-ec2/README.md

 - 1 EC2 VM running Amazon Linux

 # Warning!
-Read this before playing
+Read this before playing around
 - You should create a fork of this repo *and make it private*.
-For the sake of simplicity, this Terraform code will store the '.tfstate' in the repo so you should make sure that it is private.
+For the sake of simplicity, this Terraform code will store the `.tfstate` in the repo so you should make sure that it is private.